-The Associate Director or designee will review incident reports and determine how a case will be handled.
-The Associate Director may initiate further investigation of the incident by residential staff members.
-The Associate Director may dismiss the case without further action or refer it to either the Office of Student Conduct and Academic Integrity or the residential conduct system.
-The resident will be notified about the violation alleged in the report and about the disposition of the case (dismissed, referred to Office of Student Conduct and Academic Integrity, or referred to residential conduct system) within a reasonable amount of time (generally, ten business days) following the receipt of an incident report.
+The Director of Residence Life or his designee will review incident reports and determine how a case will be handled.
+The Director may initiate further investigation of the incident by residential staff members.
+The Director may dismiss the case without further action or refer it to either the Office of Student Conduct and Academic Integrity or the Residential Conduct System.
+The resident will be notified about the violation alleged in the report and about the disposition of the case (dismissed, referred to Office of Student Conduct and Academic Integrity, or referred to Residential Conduct System) within a reasonable amount of time (generally, ten business days) following the receipt of an incident report.
 In instances of referral, the resident will be directed to schedule, and to keep, an appointment with the appropriate staff member.
 This request may be made by email, telephone, letter, or in person.
-Failure to comply with such directives is a violation of University policy and will not stop the residential conduct system process.
+Failure to comply with such directives is a violation of University policy and will not stop the Residential Conduct System process.
 The case may be resolved in the resident's absence.

 Should the Director of Residence Life determine that a resident may pose an imminent danger to persons or property, the Director of Residence Life may direct the resident to vacate immediately the residence hall system and not return, pending further investigation and review.
 A preliminary hearing will be held, within five business days of such a directive, to review the directive.
 Appeals of the review may be made to the Assistant Vice Chancellor of Housing and Residential Education.
-(See Appeals, below.)
+(See "Appeals", below.)